antvas98/DNN_from_scratch/README.md

-# Deep Neural Networks from scratch
+# Deep Neural Networks from scratch (using Adam optimizer)